Ovi3/pstdio/README.md

 # pstdio
-A GDB plug-in that can set stdio of the program you debug
+A GDB plug-in that can set stdio of the program you debug.

 # Installation
 ```